From GPUs to RRAMs: Distributed In-Memory Primal-Dual Hybrid Gradient Method for Solving Large-Scale Linear Optimization Problem: Theoretical Guarantees

 \section{Theoretical Guarantees}

 A critical concern when deploying iterative algorithms on analog hardware is the impact of device nonlinearities on theoretical convergence guarantees.
 In our implementation of the RRAM-based solver, device nonlinearities inevitably introduce perturbations into the PDHG update equations, causing inexact primal-dual updates.
 In other words, the analog MVMs associated with the Lanczos iteration and the primal-dual updates ($\mathbf{K}\mathbf{\bar{x}}^{\{k\}}$ and $\mathbf{K}^\top\mathbf{y}^{\{k\}}$) are subject to noise and drift caused by different sources~\cite{Gulafshan2025, 9761991}.
 As a result, each iteration of these algorithms on analog accelerators effectively uses a perturbed operator.
-For instance, we can formally express the inexact PDHG updates on the general LP problem, as described in Equation~\ref{eq:pdhg-lp}, as follows:
+Consequentially, we formally express the inexact PDHG updates using the standard formulation of LPs, as described in Equation~\ref{eq:standard-lp}, onto to Equation~\ref{eq:pdhg-lp} as follows:

 where $\mathbf{\tilde{K}}_{\{k\}}^\top := \mathbf{K}^\top(1 + \pmb{\xi}^{\{k\}})$ and $\mathbf{\tilde{K}}_{\{k\}} := \mathbf{K}(1 + \pmb{\zeta}^{\{k\}})$ are perturbed matrices of $\mathbf{K}^\top$ and $\mathbf{K}$ observed at the $k$-th iteration, respectively.
 These perturbations, $\{\pmb{\xi}^{\{k\}},\pmb{\zeta}^{\{k\}}\}$, can reflect random thermal noise, electronic noise, or systematic drift in the hardware.
 Although our results showcase that all the problems we solved achieved comparable accuracies with the GPU implementation of PDHG, it is still important to provide the theoretical guarantees for model performance.